Can I Be My Own Registered Agent?

 Registered agent services offer a number of benefits.
-To explore your options, check out our Best Registered Agent Services review.
+To explore options, take a look at our Best Registered Agent Services review.

 Who Can Be a Registered Agent?

-- Has a physical address (not a P.O. box) in the state where business is conducted
+- Have a physical address (not a P.O. box) in the state where business is conducted

-- Is available in person during normal business hours to receive service of process
+- Be available in person during normal business hours to receive service of process

-There are several benefits of hiring a registered agent service rather than acting is your own.
+There are several benefits of hiring a registered agent service rather than acting as your own.
 These include:

-See Should I Use a Registered Agent Service for more information.
+See our Should I Use a Registered Agent Service guide for more information.